tiagodusilva/SOPE-proj1/README.md

 ## Known errors/bugs

 When running `simpledu` on a really large folder (such asthe user's home for example), it sometimes does not output correctly.
 We assume this issue is related to running out of pid's, due to too many forks at once.
 Since synchronization hasn't been taught in class yet, we have no way to test our theory.
+- Update, we may have figured this one out: Running these tests in our home involves the test script compare a run of `simpledu` and `du`, though they are always of different instants of our disk.
+Every single time one of these tests failed, we were running a web browser or discord on the background, which created temporary files on `~/.cache/` that were present in `simpledu` but not in `du` or vice-versa, causing random tests to fail.
+We also found out that this happends on `.local/ ` in the Ubuntu distro, but upon some research, that folder was introduced by GNOME/Ubuntu, and is a mix of `.config/` and `.cache/`, so it's perfectly fair the same issue described above would happen.
+TL;DR: When running tests, don't have ***anything else*** running besides that terminal.
+Or simply don't run tests on folders that involve the folder `.cache/` or `.local/`.

+When sending a `SIGINT` to the process, aka a Ctrl+C, the signal sometimes interrupts a critical call and causes a pipe to break, cascading throughout the other processes causing `simpledu` to crash.
+- Update: Since we fixed the lack of a terminator message on every pipe,  this should be fixed.

 ### Behaviour on different computers